ios1ph/BitMono/docs/source/usage/nuget-configuration.rst

 NuGet Configuration
 ==================

-This guide explains how to configure NuGet when using BitMono as a NuGet package dependency.
+This guide explains how to configure NuGet when using ObscuraX as a NuGet package dependency.

 When Configuration is Needed
 ----------------------------

-You need to configure NuGet if you encounter dependency resolution errors when trying to use BitMono packages.
-This happens when BitMono may use nightly versions of AsmResolver (which we may use when needed for critical fixes) that are only available in a custom feed, not on the default nuget.org.
+You need to configure NuGet if you encounter dependency resolution errors when trying to use ObscuraX packages.
+This happens when ObscuraX may use nightly versions of AsmResolver (which we may use when needed for critical fixes) that are only available in a custom feed, not on the default nuget.org.

 Configuration Steps
 -------------------